spatialstatisticsupna/BJ_2022/R/README.md

 The neighborhood matrix is also provided by the **nc.inla** file.

-Similar results to those in Table 1 and 4 of the paper can be obtained running the code of this file.
+Similar results to those in Tables 1 and 4 of the paper can be obtained running the code of this file.
 The code also allows getting the tables in LaTeX format

 -   **Table 1:** Model selection criteria.